Princess Kate: Kate Middleton Says She’s ‘Very Lucky’ To Be A Real Princess

 Kate Middleton has come a long way from commoner to Duchess of Cambridge.
 Do you think Middleton should be called Princess Kate?

-[Featured Image by: KGC-178/STAR MAX/IPx/AP Images]
+[Featured Image by KGC-178/STAR MAX/IPx/AP Images]